TIC-VLA: A Think-in-Control Vision-Language-Action Model for Robot Navigation in Dynamic Environments: Introduction

-To support realistic and reproducible evaluation, we develop \textbf{DynaNav}, a simulation suite featuring realistic rendering, dynamic human participants, physics-based execution, and diverse indoor and outdoor scenarios.
+To support realistic and reproducible evaluation, we develop \textbf{DynaNav}, a simulation suite featuring realistic rendering, dynamic human agents, physics-based execution, and diverse indoor and outdoor scenarios.
 DynaNav supports teleoperated data collection, online RL, and benchmarking.
-Experiments in both simulation and real-world deployment demonstrate that our proposed TIC-VLA model achieves improved and robust navigation under inference latency. \cref{hero} illustrates the key design of TIC-VLA and its performance in simulation and real-world environments.
-The primary contributions can be summarized as: \begin{enumerate}[topsep=0pt, itemsep=-1.5ex] \item We introduce TIC-VLA with a delayed semantic-control interface that enables integration of temporally misaligned semantic features with real-time control. \item We propose a latency-consistent training pipeline that aligns learning with asynchronous inference at deployment, yielding robust navigation under variable delays. \item We present DynaNav, a realistic simulation suite and benchmark for language-guided navigation in dynamic environments, and we demonstrate TIC-VLA's strong performance in simulation and real-world. \end{enumerate}
+Experiments in both simulation and real-world deployment demonstrate that our proposed TIC-VLA model achieves robust navigation under realistic inference latency. \cref{hero} illustrates the key design of TIC-VLA and its performance in simulation and real-world environments.
+The primary contributions can be summarized as: \begin{enumerate}[topsep=0pt, itemsep=-1.5ex] \item We introduce TIC-VLA with a delayed semantic-control interface that provides the real-time action policy with delayed semantic features, latency metadata, and ego-motion offsets. \item We propose a latency-consistent training pipeline that aligns learning with asynchronous inference at deployment, yielding robust navigation under variable delays. \item We present DynaNav, a realistic simulation suite and benchmark for language-guided navigation in dynamic environments, and we demonstrate TIC-VLA's strong performance in simulation and in real-world settings. \end{enumerate}